jacksonhcnz/blog/_posts/2024-05-16-PhoneController.md

 Phone Controller

 # Objective
-Make a virtcal grip controller for my phoen in a landscape orentation for pokemmo
+Make a virtcal grip controller for my phone in a landscape orentation for pokemmo

 # Background
 Just started playing Pokemmo.
 Its been a lot of fun.
 I would like to have more of a gameboy feel though.